Atlantic Jewel

-Atlantic Jewel (26 September 2008 – 20 August 2020) was an Australian Thoroughbred racehorse.
+Atlantic Jewel (26 September 2008 – 20 August 2020) was an Australian Thoroughbred racehorse and broodmare.
 Sired by champion sire Fastnet Rock, and raced by Coolmore, Atlantic Jewel was trained by Melbourne's Mark Kavanagh.
 She won 10 of her 11 starts, including four Group One races.
 Her eighth start was the Memsie Stakes at Caulfield Racecourse, where she defeated eight rivals after a long injury break, and it confirmed her as Australia's best racehorse.
 She also won the 1000 Guineas at Caulfield Racecourse by three lengths, defeating four-time Group One winner Mosheen.

-Atlantic Jewel has foaled two winning racehorses, Pacific Ocean and Russian Emperor.
-The later most recently came a close second in the Hong Kong Derby.
+Atlantic Jewel foaled two winning racehorses, Pacific Ocean and Russian Emperor.
+The latter most recently came a close second in the Hong Kong Derby.